loss vs Andy Ruiz Jr.

 Chris Arreola Bio

 Chris “The Nightmare” Arreola started boxing at the age of 8.
 At 16, he walked away from the sport after about 200 amateur bouts, only to return at 20 and win a Golden Gloves championship.
-He’s been putting opponents on the mat regularly since then, winning the vast majority of his fights by knockout.
-Now he seeks the ultimate prize that’s twice eluded him: a heavyweight title.
+He’s been putting opponents on the mat regularly since then, winning the vast majority of his fights by knockout, on his way to becoming one of the greatest heavyweights ever of Mexican heritage.

 Arreola grew up around the ring, watching Julio Cesar Chavez and Oscar De La Hoya train at the Resurrection Boxing Gym in Los Angeles.